 Coworking gives people who have the option to telecommute a chance to establish a community of similarly remote workers and habitually return to one dependable, dynamic office setting.

 Already, the future of the business world is leaning towards co-working.
 According to the Global Coworking Survey in 2017, the amount of people renting a workstation in a coworking space reached a whopping 1 million (up from 510,000 in 2015).

 This high number is a result of there being over 13,800 coworking spaces worldwide today, compared to 8,700 in 2015.
 This trend is further reflected buy code working managers on a global scale—39% of whom plan to open a new space, and 27% of whom plan to expand their existing space to incorporate more desks.

 The Many Advantages of Coworking for Remote Collaboration

 Clearly, the popularity of coworking spaces across the globe demonstrates that these types of spaces are extremely popular among remote workers, who are also known as digital nomads.
 People genuinely like to feel a sense of belonging, and these spaces give remote workers that chance to be part of a community when they otherwise wouldn’t normally interact with like-minded workers on a daily basis.
 A report by Harvard Business Review cited the following benefits to coworking:

 - Improved creativity

 - Less competition

 Telecommuters who use coworking spaces during the day also find that they often thrive in their positions when given the chance to work and environment with other creative, collaborative people.
 Plus, it is sometimes a relief to simply have the option retreating to an office setting if needed, as it can become draining to work from home all day, every day, with no one else around.

-Next time you are feeling isolated while working from home, consider trying out a coworking space in your local area in order to meet and work among some like-minded telecommuters and entrepreneurs.
+Next time you are feeling isolated while working from home, or working and travelling, consider trying out a coworking space in your local area.
+You’ll meet and work among some like-minded telecommuters and entrepreneurs.